lxc/incus/doc/howto/migrate_from_lxc.md

 ## Get the tool

-If you're using the snap, the `lxc-to-lxd` is automatically installed.
+If you're using the snap, the `lxc-to-incus` is automatically installed.
 It is available as `lxc-to-incus`.

 Otherwise, make sure that you have `go` (version 1.18 or later) installed and get the tool with the following command: